 Architect: I.M.
 Pei & Associates

 Now a Sheraton Hotel, this I.M.
 Pei designed building has passed through several hotel chains over the last fifty years.
-It has also expanded across the street to the former department store and plaze, also originally designed by Pei but now unrecognisable.
+It has also expanded across the street to the former department store and plaza, also originally designed by Pei but now unrecognisably so.
 Pei’s design has a strong repetitive design of concrete panels with a more decorative arrangement on the lower floors; and a distinct top floor.
-The proportion of the panels mirrors that of the building being tall and narrow.
+The proportion of the panels mirrors that of the building, being tall and narrow.

-The block-long hotel is a pioneering venture in precast concrete.
-It incorporates aggregate excavated from the site in deep Mo-Sai grillwork that changes pattern with interior spaces, shading not only guestrooms but also office and retail “” spaces not typically associated with hotels in the late 1950s.
+The block-long hotel was a pioneering venture in precast concrete.
+It incorporates aggregate excavated from the site in deep Mo-Sai grillwork that changes pattern with interior spaces, shading not only guestrooms but also office and retail spaces not typically associated with hotels in the late 1950s.

-The aluminum panels of the original May D&F department store were designed for replacement by large glazing units whenever additional display windows were required, have now been completely replace with glazing.
+The aluminium panels of the original May D&F department store were designed for replacement by large glazing units whenever additional display windows were required, but have now been completely replaced with glazing.
 A 132′ x 113′ hyperbolic paraboloid, the country’s widest concrete shell, housed additional retail, exhibition space and the store’s main entrance, has been demolished and extra space for the hotel added.